aleks-rodriguez/Design-Testing2/D05 - Hackathon/Item 5 - Functional Testing/README.txt

+Functional Tests are implemented in the project with their respective coverage.

 ProclaimServiceTest, in case 02, has been divided into two different junit test case.
 One for positive, and another for negative.
 If both were together, they would throw a NullPointerException that has no sense.